pyladies/pyladies-kit/handbook/index.rst

 Workshops
 ~~~~~~~~~

-You can host workshops either as full-day events every 1-6 months or so,
+You can host workshops either as full-day events every 1-3 months or so,
 or as evening events that occur weekly.

 Intro to Python
 ^^^^^^^^^^^^^^^

 #.
-PyStar
+[TODO: add link for LA PyLadies' own Intro to Python slides]
 #.
-Learn Python the Hard Way
+PyStar has some great tutorials for beginners.
 #.
-How to Think Like a Computer Scientist
+Learn Python the Hard Way by Zed Shaw
 #. custom (depending on your needs)

 Intro to Django